kddubey/cappr/README.md

 <!-- [![Documentation Status](https://readthedocs.org/projects/cappr/badge/?version=latest&style=for-the-badge)](https://cappr.readthedocs.io/en/latest/?badge=latest) -->

 CAPPr performs text classification.
 No training.
-No post-processing.
+No post-processing. <br>

-**Just have your LLM pick from a list of choices.** Or compute the probability of a completion given a prompt.
+Just have your LLM pick from a list of choices. <br>
+Or compute the probability of a completion given a prompt. <br>
 Squeeze more out of open source LLMs.

 ## Usage